1. DISEASE/DISORDER:

 - For patients chronically treated with daily NSAIDs, a complete blood count, blood urea nitrogen and creatinine, and aspartate aminotransferase should be obtained at least once yearly.
 More frequent testing should be considered for patients at increased risk of adverse events.

-As more is understood regarding pain and pain management practices, the Institute of Medicine reports cultural change is needed regarding pain management to gain a better understanding of pain of all types and improving efforts to prevent, assess and treat pain.
-13
+As more is understood regarding pain and pain management practices, the Institute of Medicine reports cultural change is needed regarding pain management to gain a better understanding of pain of all types and improving efforts to prevent, assess and treat pain.21 Pain management continues to be a public health issue due to the many barriers limiting the availability of pain care including educational, financial, geographical, and research challenges.

 Pain is one of the most common reasons for seeking medical attention whether it be acute or chronic.
 A number of pharmacologic and non-pharmacologic therapies are available for these patients.

-Treatment options for pain generally fall into six major categories:
+Treatment options for pain generally fall into six major categories:23

-Neuropathic pain – NSAIDs are used as adjuvant medications in the treatment of neuropathic pain.
+Neuropathic pain – NSAIDs are widely used as adjuvant medications in the treatment of neuropathic pain, however there is a lack of evidence of how effective oral NSAIDs are in treating neuropathic conditions.24

-Nociceptive pain – When pharmacotherapy for nociceptive pain is required, acetaminophen is typically recommended as a first-line therapy for pain related to osteoarthritis and chronic low back pain.
+Nociceptive pain – When pharmacotherapy for nociceptive pain is required, acetaminophen is typically used in the clinical setting for mild to moderate inflammatory pain related to sprains and contusions.

-One algorithm from Ong, CKS et al. suggests the following14:
+One algorithm from Ong, CKS et al. suggests the following:

 Coordination of care